-Note: You have to register the first time you visit the site-you will have to enter the ISBN number from your textbook, so have it handy.
+Note: You have to register the first time you visit the site-you might have to enter the ISBN number from your textbook, so have it handy.

-- I suggest you go through your textbook (soon) and mark all these items (e.g. an mark next to questions listed below, "not on exam" in certain subsections, etc.). - \ Recommended questions at the textbook web site are now listed (updated 9/24/07).
+- I suggest you go through your textbook (soon) and mark all these items (e.g. an mark next to questions listed below, "not on exam" in certain subsections, etc.). - Recommended questions at the textbook web site are also listed.
+MW1, MW2, T/F correspond to "Multiple Choice 1", Multiple Choice 2," and "True/False."